 Rabbi Esriel Hildesheimer was also working at the time in Germany to further educational opportunities for girls.
-Like Hirsch whom he admired, he felt that “if it is true that knowledge is power, then the Jewish knowledge of our wives and young ladies will contribute to an invincible Jewish power – to power in the home, in Jewish family life and to a priceless influence in the area of the education of our sons.”
+Like Hirsch whom he admired, he felt that, “If it is true that knowledge is power, then the Jewish knowledge of our wives and young ladies will contribute to an invincible Jewish power — to power in the home, in Jewish family life and to a priceless influence in the area of the education of our sons.”

 The forces of assimilation along with the position and role of women in the larger German society worked in their favor as to the need for an institutional framework.
 A new approach was clearly necessary if the Jewish family was going to survive.
 While their stances represented a departure from the traditional Jewish communal norm that denied women formal educational access to all classical textual learning, neither Hirsch nor Hildesheimer permitted female students to study Talmud or the Codes of Jewish Law.
 The primary responsibility for these young educated girls would be to serve as an anchor for Jewish tradition and practice within the home, inspiring husbands and children.
 Individual growth and development were surely not the focus.

 The trend in Germany did not automatically spread to parts of Eastern Europe.
 The situation in Poland was such that precious communal resources went to financing schools for boys to study Torah.
 This was largely in order to keep them out of the public schools because of the Compulsory Education Law issued by the Habsburg empire requiring all children in Austro-Hungary to send children between 6 and 14 to public school; Orthodox families deliberately sent their daughters to public schools in an attempt to shield their sons by filling the school quotas with girls.
 The daughters, rather than the sons, were thus exposed to the external and seductive forces of the gentile world.
 The result was that young women began assimilating at astonishing rates.
-Paradoxically the rabbinic leaders were reluctant and, in many cases, forcefully resistant to opening Jewish schools for girls because it went against tradition.
+Paradoxically, the rabbinic leaders were reluctant and, in many cases, forcefully resistant to opening Jewish schools for girls because it went against tradition.
 A generation of girls grew up identifying as Poles in language, thought and culture and were completely mismatched with yeshiva educated boys.
 The Orthodox press cried out against their defection from Orthodoxy but the trend continued and in some extreme cases, women converted to Christianity to marry non-Jewish lovers!

 There had already been suggestions put forth to start Jewish schools in Galicia but they had been rejected, partially on the grounds of the ban by Rabbi Eliezer.
 At a rabbinical conference in Krakow in 1903, the idea was reintroduced.
-One rabbi pleaded that girls be educated in the knowledge of Torah “since so many of them are already far from their people and Jewish spirit”.
+One rabbi pleaded that girls be educated in the knowledge of Torah, “Since so many of them are already far from their people and Jewish spirit.”
 Another proposed afternoon Talmud Torah for girls to learn prayers, blessings and laws.
 In response, one of the dissenters proclaimed “even this custom they wish to bring to Israel – Talmud Torahs for women!
 God Forbid!
 Such a thing will not be!”
 The conference ended with a stalemate and nothing happened.
-While it was recognized that there was a growing crisis among young Orthodox women, it was determined that such a turn of events would flagrantly defy rabbinic authority and perceived as a capitulation to modernity.
+While it was recognized that there was a growing crisis among young Orthodox women, it was determined that such a turn of events would flagrantly defy rabbinic authority and be perceived as a capitulation to modernity.